cisagov/ScubaGear/baselines/defender.md

 Microsoft Defender defines two [preset security profiles](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/preset-security-policies): standard and strict.
 These preset policies are informed by observations made by Microsoft and are designed to strike the balance between usability and security.
-They allow admins to enable the full feature set of Defender by simply adding users to the policies rather than manually configuring each setting.
+They allow administrators to enable the full feature set of Defender by simply adding users to the policies rather than manually configuring each setting.

 Within the preset policies, users can be enrolled in [Exchange Online Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/eop-about?view=o365-worldwide) and [Defender for Office 365 protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/microsoft-defender-for-office-365-product-overview?view=o365-worldwide), and [Impersonation Protection](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/anti-phishing-policies-about?view=o365-worldwide#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365) can be configured.

 ### Policies
 #### MS.DEFENDER.1.1v1
+The standard and strict preset security policies SHALL be enabled.
+- _Rationale:_  Defender includes a large number of features and settings to protect users against threats.
+Using the preset security policies, administrators can easily ensure that all new and existing users automatically have secure defaults applied.

+- _Last modified:_ June 2023
+#### MS.DEFENDER.1.2v1
 All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.
 - _Rationale:_ Important user protections are provided by Exchange Online Protection, including anti-spam, anti-malware, and anti-phishing protections.
-By using the preset policies, admins can easily ensure that all new and existing users automatically have secure defaults applied.
+By using the preset policies, administrators can easily ensure that all new and existing users automatically have secure defaults applied.

 - _Last modified:_ June 2023

-#### MS.DEFENDER.1.2v1
+#### MS.DEFENDER.1.3v1
 All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.
 - _Rationale:_ Important user protections are provided by Defender for Office 365 Protection, including safe attachments and safe links.
-By using the preset policies, admins can easily ensure that all new and existing users automatically have secure defaults applied.
+By using the preset policies, administrators can easily ensure that all new and existing users automatically have secure defaults applied.
 - _Last modified:_ June 2023

-#### MS.DEFENDER.1.3v1
-Highly privileged users, as defined in [TODO add link to definition in AAD baseline], SHALL be added to Exchange Online Protection in the strict preset security policy.
-- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a highly privileged account.
-- _Last modified:_ June 2023

 #### MS.DEFENDER.1.4v1
-Highly privileged users, as defined in [TODO add link to definition in AAD baseline], SHALL be added to Defender for Office 365 Protection in the strict preset security policy.
+Sensitive accounts SHALL be added to Exchange Online Protection in the strict preset security policy.
-- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a highly privileged account.
+- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a sensitive account.
 - _Last modified:_ June 2023

 #### MS.DEFENDER.1.5v1
+Sensitive accounts SHALL be added to Defender for Office 365 Protection in the strict preset security policy.
+- _Rationale:_ The increased protection offered by the strict preset policy helps mitigate the greater harm that could result from the compromise of a sensitive account.
+- _Last modified:_ June 2023

+#### MS.DEFENDER.1.6v1
-Specific users, except for highly privileged users, MAY be exempt from the preset policies, provided that they are added to a custom policy that offers comparable protection.
+Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided that they are added to a custom policy that offers comparable protection.
 - _Rationale:_ In some cases, specific users might need flexibility that is not offered by the preset policies.
-In these cases, these users should be added to a custom policy that conforms as closely as possible to the settings used by the preset policies (see the **Resources** section for more details).
+In these cases, these users' accounts should be added to a custom policy that conforms as closely as possible to the settings used by the preset policies (see the **Resources** section for more details).
 - _Last modified:_ June 2023

 ### Resources